for Veterans and the Public

 Many drugs, including alcohol and methamphetamine, may affect your ability to make decisions.

-Even though you use condoms regularly and practice safer sex when you're not high, you may be willing to take more risks and not use a condom when you're under the influence of methamphetamine or other drugs.
+Even though you take your HIV medications regularly and practice safer sex when you're not high, when you're under the influence of methamphetamine or other drugs you may be willing to take more risks and, for example, not use a condom or not take your HIV medications.

-These actions put your partner at risk for HIV and put you at risk for other sexually transmitted diseases.
+These actions put your partner at risk for HIV and put you at risk for other sexually transmitted diseases or for pregnancy.

-Remember to keep condoms handy in places where you might have sex.
-Also, try to limit the amount of alcohol you drink if you know you are going to have sex.
+Remember to take your HIV medications every day, and to keep condoms handy in places where you might have sex.
+Also, try to limit the amount of drugs you use or alcohol you drink if you know you are going to have sex.